Agricultural Sciences & Natural Resources

 Turfgrass and Landscape Management

-Students wishing to declare a minor, must file a new C-D-M-A (College-Degree-Major-Adviser) form with the Dean’s Office prior to filing for graduation if the minor is exactly the same as that published in the student’s Undergraduate Bulletin.
-If there are any variations from the published minor, then the student must file the “Application for a Minor” form with the Dean’s Office.
+Students wishing to declare a minor, must file a new C-D-M-A (College-Degree-Major-Advisor) form with the Dean’s Office prior to filing for graduation if the minor is exactly the same as that published in the student’s Undergraduate Bulletin.
+If there are any variations from the published minor, then the student must file the “Revision of Minor” form with the Dean’s Office.

 A student with a degree leading to a bachelor of science degree who wants to obtain a minor in a department in the College of Arts and Sciences should use the following procedure in making his/her request: